Library Policies: Computer & Internet Policy

 Rules Governing Use of Public Computers

-Patrons with less than $10 in fines and no overdue materials may reserve computer time at the Front Desk, at an open computer, or at the Self-Service Reservation Station.
-Reserved time slots will be held for five minutes past the reserved starting time, after which computer time will be forfeited.
+Patrons with less than $10 in fees and no overdue materials may request computer time at the Front Desk or at the Self-Service Reservation Station.
+Reserved time slots are forfeited five minutes after the reservation start time.
 Patrons must be prepared to turn the computer over promptly at any time.

 Patrons are limited to thirty minutes on all computers.
-If no one is waiting, additional time is unlimited.
+If no one is waiting, additional time may be requested.

-The workstations can be limited to one user at a time, except for special circumstances such as parental supervision of children’s use and approved tutoring sessions.
+The workstations are limited to one user at a time, except for special circumstances such as parental supervision of children’s use and approved tutoring sessions.

-Patrons can not permanently save to library computers; patrons that wish to save (files, documents, programs, etc.) should bring their own storage device The library is not responsible for any damage to any and all personal devices.
-Software downloaded from the Internet may contain a virus.
+Patrons can not permanently save files to library computers; patrons that wish to save should bring their own storage device.
+The library is not responsible for any damage to any personal devices.
+Software downloaded from the Internet may contain a viruses.

 Patrons who wish to print can purchase and retrieve print-outs.
 (Refer to Fee Schedule for prices.)